Listing 10 entries:

 Named after Andrea Doria, a 15th century Italian sailor, navigator and compatriot of Columbus who is credited as the first man to discover how to sail against the wind.

-Interestingly, although the Andrea Doria itself sank after the crash, the MV Stockholm survived — and in fact is still sailing today (renamed as the MV Astoria), making it the world's oldest active oceangoing passenger ship.
+Interestingly, although the Andrea Doria itself sank after the crash, the MV Stockholm survived — and in fact is still sailing today (renamed as the MV Astoria), making it the world's second-oldest active oceangoing passenger ship.

 A star in the constellation of Boötes (The Herdsman).

 Arcturus is 37 light years from Earth, has a diameter 25 times that of our sun, is 70 times more luminous and is the 4th brightest star in the sky.